 However, the use of white grapes would pose a whole other problem down the road.
 Soon, the Ricasoli Blend became vogue outside Chianti Storico.
 From Pisa to Pistoia to Arezzo and south to nearly Lazio, producers were adopting the blend but cutting corners.
 Many substituted Malvasia with Trebbiano, a more productive grape that also diluted the final blend.

 Others mixed in an even larger share of white grapes.
-Nearly all of them were called this wine “Chianti” or “Vino all’uso di Chianti.”
+Nearly all of them called this wine “Chianti” or “Vino all’uso di Chianti.”
 And just like that, the name Chianti was transferred from provenance to product.

 The Establishment of the Consorzio